connor-c19/PY4E/Chapter_1/notes.md

 # Why Program?

+What is Python, and why should we learn how to use it?

 ## Philosophy behind learning to program

 - It's necessary to learn how computers work due to their everyday importance.
 (They're literally everywhere!)